-Cataract is the frosting of the lens inside the eyes, which cause deterioration of vision, and is mostly related to old age, although it could be congenital and appear in young children.
+Cataract is the frosting of the lens inside the eyes, which cause deterioration of vision.

 Treatment is with surgical removal of the cataract and replacing it with a new artificial lens.

 The surgery is usually performed under local anaesthesia and the patient could be at his or her

 The cataract surgery is a straightforward in 95% of the cases, however according to the royal

 college of ophthalmologists, the risk of vision-compromising severe infection could be one in